tobikaleigh/laravel-actions/README.md

 This is a simple package designed to add reusable actions to your Laravel application.
 It is inspired by the /actions directory from Laravel Jetstream.
 Really simple and easy to use actions designed for your Laravel Models.

-Here's a demo of how you can use it:
+Here's a demo of how you can use it with a Model:

 ```php
 namespace App\Models;